Westcar Papyrus: Depictions of the kings

 The Westcar Papyrus contains hidden allusions and puns to the characters of the kings Nebka, Sneferu, and Khufu.
 An evaluation of the character description of Djoser is impossible due to the great deterioration within his story.

 In the second story, King Nebka plays the key role.
-He is depicted as a strict, but lawful judge, who doesn't allow mischief and misbehaviour to occur.
+He is depicted as a strict, but lawful judge, who does not allow mischief and misbehaviour to occur.
 The adulterous wife of the story's hero is punished by being burnt alive and her secret lover, revealed thanks to the loyal caretaker, is eaten alive by a summoned crocodile.
 Caretaker and crocodile are playing the role of justice, whilst King Nebka plays the role of destiny.
 Lepper and Liechtheim evaluate the depiction of King Nebka as being fairly positive.
 A strict but lawful king was ideal for the people of the author's lifetime.

 In the third story, King Sneferu becomes a victim of the author's courage to criticize the monarchy.
 The author depicts Sneferu as a fatuous fool, who is easily pleased with superficial entertainment and who is unable to resolve a dispute with a little rowing maid.
 Sneferu must go to the extent of having a priest solve the problem.
 With this narration and embarrassing depiction of a king, the author of Westcar dares to criticise the kings of Egypt as such and makes the third story a sort of satire.
 Lepper points out that the critiques are hidden cleverly throughout.
 The Westcar Papyrus may have been made available for public entertainment, or at least, for public study.

 In the fourth story, King Khufu is difficult to assess.
 He is depicted as ruthless: deciding to have a condemned prisoner decapitated to test the alleged magical powers of the magician Dedi.
 Khufu is also depicted as inquisitive, reasonable and generous: he accepts Dedi's outrage and his offer of an alternative for the prisoner, questions the circumstances and contents of Dedi's prophecy, and rewards the magician generously.
 The contradictory depiction of Khufu is an object of controversy among Egyptologists and historians to this day.
 Earlier Egyptologists and historians in particular, such as Adolf Erman, Kurt Heinrich Sethe, and Wolfgang Helck evaluated Khufu's character as heartless and sacrilegious.
 They lean on the ancient Greek traditions of Herodotus and Diodorus, who described an exaggerated, negative character image of Khufu, ignoring the paradoxical (because positive) traditions the Egyptians always taught.
 But other Egyptologists such as Dietrich Wildung see Khufu's order as an act of mercy: the prisoner would have received his life back if Dedi had performed his magical trick.
 Wildung thinks that Dedi's refusal was an allusion to the respect Egyptians showed to human life.
 The ancient Egyptians were of the opinion that human life should not be misused for dark magic or similar evil things.
 Lepper and Liechtheim suspect that a difficult-to-assess depiction of Khufu was exactly what the author had planned.
 He wanted to create a mysterious character.